boschresearch/shellmock/docs/usage.md

 You can do so by providing the name of a function that may modify the arguments that will be forwarded.
 That function receives all the arguments that the mock has been called with.
-It is expected to pass all arguments that shall be forwarded via the function `update_args`, either individually or in bulk.
+For this function, it is expected to pass all arguments that shall be forwarded via the special function `update_args`, either individually or in bulk.
 Note that the first argument received is the name of the executable to forward to.
 That means it is possible to forward to a different executable.
+Note that the function `update_args` is available only when forwarding calls.

 **Example**: